brady-lab-rockefeller/conkat_seq/README.md

 **Step 2: filter_clustrering_table.py**

-Parasing of the domain clustering table into a dataframe and filtering of domain varinats with low read counts or low number of subpool occurrences.
+Parasing of the domain clustering table into a dataframe and filtering of domain variants with low read counts or low number of subpool occurrences.

 - input
     1. Domain amplicons clustering table in a UCLUST-format tabbed text format [sample_name.txt]